taosdata/TDengine/docs/en/20-third-party/70-seeq.md

 ### Install and start Seeq Data Lab Server

 Seeq Data Lab needs to be installed on a separate server from Seeq Server and connected to Seeq Server through configuration.
-For detailed installation and configuration instructions, please refer to (the official document)[https://support.seeq.com/space/KB/1034059842].
+For detailed installation and configuration instructions, please refer to [the official documentation](https://support.seeq.com/space/KB/1034059842).

 ```
 tar xvf seeq-data-lab-<version>-64bit-linux.tar.gz